root-project/root/tree/ntuple/v7/doc/architecture.md

 The page source can be restricted to a certain entry range.
 This allows for optimizing the page lists that are being read.
 Additionally, it allows for optimizing the cluster pool to not read-ahead beyond the limits.

+#### Late model extension
+Reading an RNTuple with an extended model is transparent -- i.e., no additional interface calls are required.
+Internally, columns that were created as part of late model extension will have synthesized zero-initialized column ranges for the clusters that were already written before the model was extended.
+In addition, pages made up of 0x00 bytes are synthesized for deferred columns in the clusters that were already (partially) filled before the model was extended.

 Storage Backends
 ----------------